-- 44 The IASB tentatively decided to provide temporary relief for hedging relationships amended to reflect modifications that are required as a direct consequence of IBOR reform.
+- 47 The IASB tentatively decided to provide temporary relief for hedging relationships amended to reflect modifications that are required as a direct consequence of IBOR reform.
 Applying this relief, a non-contractually specified risk component is considered to satisfy the 'separately identifiable' criteria if, and only if: - (a) the entity reasonably expects that the alternative benchmark rate will satisfy the requirement in IFRS 9 or IAS 39 to be a separately identifiable risk component within the particular market structure within 24 months from the date the rate is designated as a risk component for hedge accounting purposes; and - (b) the risk component can be reliably measured from the date it is designated as the risk component.

 EFRAG agrees with the IASB's tentative decision to provide temporary relief in the context of non-contractually specified risk components on the "separately identifiable" criterion.
-This is because, without such relief, entities may not be able to designate alternative benchmark rates as risk components on transition.

-- 45 EFRAG observes that limiting the temporary relief to a period of 24 months is not expected to be an impediment for timely transition to alternative benchmark rates. - 46 EFRAG observes that, in absence of such a relief period or if the relief period would be significantly shorter than the proposed 24 months, there may be a risk for entities that transition to alternative benchmark rates in the early stages of an IBOR reform.
-This is because entities have no control over how an IBOR reform progresses and, in particular, how fast a market structure for instruments based on alternative benchmark rates evolves.
-Hence, if a particular market structure would not be established to separately identify the benchmark risk component on or within a defined transition relief period, entities would not be able to designate such benchmark risk component or would have to discontinue hedging relationships. - 47 However, EFRAG notes that the proposed temporary relief would enable entities to designate an alternative benchmark rate on transitioning although this rate may not be separately identifiable due to the lack of a sufficient market structure for instruments based on this benchmark rate. - 48 In addition, EFRAG notes that the proposed relief period of 24 months is eligible to meet the concerns expressed in paragraph 46 in terms of the risk of transitioning to an alternative benchmark rate in the early stages of an IBOR reform.
-EFRAG observes that, if a sufficient market structure for an alternative benchmark rate had not evolved and the benchmark risk component was not separately identifiable within 24 months, this would call into question whether a benchmark rate will, at a later point in time, meet the requirements for being designated as a risk component. - 49 EFRAG observes that the IASB does not propose an equivalent relief on the requirement of a risk component being reliably measureable.
+- 48 EFRAG observes that limiting the temporary relief to a period of 24 months is not expected to be an impediment for timely transition to alternative benchmark rates. - 49 EFRAG observes that, in absence of such a relief period or if the relief period would be significantly shorter than the proposed 24 months, it could be more complex for entities to designate such risk component when transitioning to alternative benchmark rates in the early stages of an IBOR reform.

+- 50 EFRAG observes that the IASB does not propose an equivalent relief on the requirement of a risk component being reliably measurable.
 EFRAG observes that usually both criteria for designating a risk component are intertwined so that generally either both or none are met.
-Granting a relief only in relation to the criterion of a risk component being separately identifiable may hence not ensure that a particular alternative benchmark interest rate will be eligible as being a designated risk component. - 50 However, EFRAG shares the IASB's analysis (IASB meeting February 2020, AP 14B) that reliable measurement is one of the key principles of hedge accounting and, consequently, any exception from a component being reliably measurable could undermine the objective and discipline of hedge accounting and result in information with little, or no, information value to users of financial statements.
+Granting a relief only in relation to the criterion of a risk component being separately identifiable may therefore not ensure that a particular alternative benchmark interest rate will be eligible as being a designated risk component. - 51 However, EFRAG shares the IASB's analysis (IASB meeting February 2020, AP 14B) that reliable measurement is one of the key principles of hedge accounting and, consequently, any exception from a component being reliably measurable could undermine the objective and discipline of hedge accounting and result in information with little, or no, information value to users of financial statements.
 Against this background, EFRAG agrees that, from a conceptual perspective, it is difficult to grant a robust relief in relation to this basic principle of reliable measurement.